 You will be met for a brief city tour of Bangalore.
 Visit the Fort Kempe Gowda, which was the stronghold of Hyder Ali and Tipu Sultan and witnessed several fierce battles.
 You'll also visit Lal Bagh which has a rare collection of tropical and sub-tropical trees, plants and herbs to quench the thirst of search for scenic beauty by both layman and horticulturist.
 (This service is on a private basis.)

-In the morning, you will be picked up at your hotel in Bangalore and transferred to the airport in good time to board your domestic flight to Cochin.
+In the afternoon, you will be picked up at your hotel in Bangalore and transferred to the airport in good time to board your domestic flight to Cochin.
 Upon arrival in Cochin, you will be picked up at the airport and transferred to your hotel.
 (This service is on a private basis.)

 This morning, proceed on a city tour of Cochin.
 You'll begin your tour with a visit to the Jewish Synagogue (of 1568), which is the oldest synagogue in the commonwealth.
 Next visit the ancient Mattancherry (Dutch) Palace built by the Portuguese in 1557.
 Another stop is made at the St. Francis Church, the oldest European built church in India.

-Also pay a visit to view the amazing Chinese fishing nets.
+Also, pay a visit to view the amazing Chinese fishing nets.
 Cochin’s Chinese fishing nets found here are the only ones of their kind in India.
 It is believed that traders from the court of the Chinese ruler Kublai Khan introduced these nets here.

-Located on the Tamil Nadu and Kerala border this region is known as the Spice Village of India for its vast spice and tea gardens.
+Located on the Tamil Nadu and Kerala border, this region is known as the Spice Village of India for its vast spice and tea gardens.
 The road winds through mountains, descending through a carpet of tea bushes, estates of tall rubber trees and gardens of coffee, cardamom and pepper.
 The aroma of the spices fills the air.

-After breakfast enjoy a tour of a spice plantation.
+Today, you will have the chance to enjoy a tour of a spice plantation.

 Sprawling tea estates cover much of the landscape, but cardamom, rubber, vanilla and coffee plantations are also aplenty.
 Perhaps that explains the never-ending cups of green cardamom-flavored tea proffered at any time of the day.
 Walk amid the palatte displaying variant shades of green, neatly arranged into terraced farms, the symmetry broken only by the sudden appearance of a gurgling stream.
 A lazy mist curls through the hills tuning life into a dreamy rhythm, as you find yourself renouncing to this sensual overflow.
 It is believed that the spice trade dates back three thousand years in Kerala.
 As for the many spices that find their home here, Pepper still remains the king.
 Nevertheless, the slanting slopes also caress a variety of cinnamon, clove, nutmeg, ginger, turmeric and curry leaves.
 (This service is on a private basis.)